AiJared/DSA_in_python/README.md

 Now we have already looked at merge sort algorithm in fact in details before but since we are understanding sorting algorithms let's look at it one more time shall we?

-Now both merge sort and quick sort are recursive algorithms.
-The difference comes in how they actually work, quick sort works by taking a pivot value then splitting the rest of the list based on values that are less than the pivot and those that are greater than the pivot.
-Merge sort on the other hand merge sort works by splitting the list into halves recursively then sorts the halves as it merges them back.
+Now both merge sort and quick sort are **recursive algorithms**.
+The difference comes in how they actually work, quick sort works by taking a **pivot value** then splitting the rest of the list based on values that are less than the pivot and those that are greater than the pivot.
+Merge sort on the other hand merge sort works by splitting the list into **halves** recursively then sorts the halves as it merges them back.

 In the file <b>mergesort.py</b> I have made another merge sort algorithm that I would recommend that you check it out because you might find it to be easier to understand than the previous one in the file <b>merge_sort.py</b> file.